pkarsy/CC1101_RF/README.md

 * Permissive MIT licence.

 ### Installation with Arduino IDE
-The IDE does not like the -master suffix github generates so DO NOT Clone->Download ZIP.
+The IDE does not accept the -master suffix github generates, so do not Clone->Download ZIP.
 Instead :
-* Get directly the file CC1101_RF.zip from the root of the repository
+* Get directly the file CC1101_RF_x.y.z.zip from the root of the repository
 * Start the Arduino IDE and from the Sketch menu do Sketch->Include Library->Add ZIP Library and select the ZIP you just downloaded.

 Alternatively (easiest for Linux but probably works everywere "git" command is available)